How to have multiple sitemaps?

 a few weeks ago, i remember doing this and i had the file at

-/app/something/sitemap.ts and visited /something/sitemap.xml@Sun bear I understand that Nextjs can let you generate dynamic sitemaps on the fly within app -> sitemap.ts file.
+/app/something/sitemap.ts and visited /something/sitemap.xml@Spectacled bear I understand that Nextjs can let you generate dynamic sitemaps on the fly within app -> sitemap.ts file.
 But this only generate one single sitemap.
 I have more than 50,000 pages, so I'll need more than one.
 Apparently, nextjs has this feature available here

 https://github.com/vercel/next.js/blob/canary/test/e2e/app-dir/metadata-dynamic-routes/app/gsp/sitemap.ts